(Ultra / Standard Versions Only)

 You can copy a plugins settings to another slot or preset.
 Just right-click on the effects slot you want to copy and select “Copy Plugin Parameters”.
 Select the preset you wish to copy the plugin settings to and on an empty plugin slot right-click and select “Paste Plugin Parameters”.
 The plugin will be inserted with the copied settings.

 You can create and manage presets for your effects rack.
-Ensure the “Rack” tab is selected for VST Rack presets.
+Ensure the “Rack” tab is selected for Process Rack presets.

 Click to load any available preset.
 Double click a preset to rename it.

-Reset Rack: This default preset will clear all plugins from the VST rack.
+Reset Rack: This default preset will clear all plugins from the rack.

 Store: Saves the rack as a preset.